andthearchitect/aws-lambda-java-runtime/README.md

 * Json Marshalling
 * Context support

-Since this is a basic POC, only Request/Response style lambda invocations are currently supported.
+Since this is a currently just a POC, only Request/Response style lambda invocations are currently supported.
 Request/Response style invocation what you typically find in a serveries application.
 Alternatively Lambda can be invoked using streaming invocation for example, when invoked by Kinesis, or other services.
 Streaming invocation is not currently supported in this runtime.